Constantia Flexibles: Structure

 The majority of its sales are made in Europe (73%), America (17%), Middle East, Africa & Australia (8%), and the Asia-Pacific region (2%).
 The sales split between the divisions is 76% for the consumer and 24% for the pharma market.

 Constantia Flexibles has financial investor, One Rock Capital Partners, based in New York City, United States.
 The management at Constantia Flexibles comprises the management board and the executive committee.
-The management board includes Chief Executive Officer David Spratt and Chief Financial Officer Richard Kelsey.
+The management board includes Chief Executive Officer David Spratt and Chief Financial Officer Mariella Röhm-Kottmann.
 The executive board has seven additional members.

 Products

 The company manufactures flexible packaging out of plastic, aluminum and paper.
 Constantia Flexibles also offers different materials, such as aluminium foil, aluminium, polypropylene (PP) and polyethylene (PE).
 These are used on their own (mono-structure) or in combination (multi-layer) for food and non-food products, in retail, in industrial applications and in the health sector.

 Constantia Flexibles has two main divisions: consumer and pharma.
 The consumer division offers flexible packaging for food products, home and pet care.
 It is responsible for 75% of Constantia Flexibles’ sales.
 The pharma division makes about 25% of sales and produces packages for blisters, containers, flow wraps, and sachets.
 Some products are with anti-counterfeiting features, child-resistant features or desiccant features.